morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

 This tutorial will guide you through the creation of a simple simulation where you can control a mobile robot and read data from its sensors.

-It makes use of MORSE :doc:`Builder API <../../../../user/builder>`: a set of Python functions that allow to define:
+It makes use of MORSE's :doc:`Builder API <../../../../user/builder>`: a set of Python functions that allows you to define:

 - The robots to use
 - The components attached to them
 - The middleware bindings used for communication
-- The environment of the simulation
+- The simulation's physical environment

-During the tutorial, we will write such a Python script that can be executed by MORSE to create your simulation and start it.
+During the tutorial, we will write a Python script that can be executed by MORSE to create your simulation and start it running.

-.. note:: If you want, you can get the script resulting from this tutorial here:
+.. note:: This tutorial's complete script is available here:
     ``$MORSE_ROOT/share/morse/examples/tutorials/tutorial-1-sockets.py``, where
     ``$MORSE_ROOT`` is your installation prefix (typically ``/usr/local/``).